researchops/pace_layers_matrix/README.md

 Like all work produced by the ResearchOps Community, this information is available for use and reuse by Creative Commons Sharealike 4.0 License (see: https://creativecommons.org/licenses/by-sa/4.0/)
 This workshop was run for the first time at EPIC 2020 (details available here: https://2020.epicpeople.org/tutorial-scaling-research-in-organizations/)
 A full paper about the theory of the Pace Layers Matrix is available for public download on the EPIC website: https://www.epicpeople.org/epic/
 As this is a new, and very complex workshop, we welcome feedback and suggestions.
-Please tell s here, email us at teamreops@gmail.com or tweet us @teamreops
+Please tell us here, email us at teamreops@gmail.com or tweet us @teamreops